-In addition to our primary natural and mainstream channels, we have a presence in foodservice through the sale of shell eggs to select accounts.
-We expect our foodservice business to continue to grow in the medium- to long-term through expansive new relationships with broad-line distributors, as well as direct accounts.
-In years 2018, 2019 and 2020, the foodservice channel accounted for approximately 2%, 2% and 1%, respectively, of our net revenue.
-Our established foodservice relationships help to extend our marketing efforts through unique co-branding opportunities.
+In addition to our primary natural and mainstream channels, we have a presence in foodservice by selling shell and value-added eggs to hundreds of foodservice commercial and non-commercial operators across the country.
+We expect our foodservice business to continue to grow in the medium- to long-term through expansive new relationships with broad-line distributors, as well as regional and national restaurant chains.
+In fiscal years 2019, 2020 and 2021, the foodservice channel accounted for approximately 2%, 1% and 1%, respectively, of our net revenue.
+Our established foodservice partnerships help to extend our marketing efforts through unique co-branding opportunities.
 We plan to continue to capitalize on these opportunities as we work to introduce new products through the foodservice channel.

-One example of our successful foodservice programs is Tacodeli.
-In the spring of 2019, Tacodeli committed to exclusively using Vital Farms eggs for its breakfast tacos, branded with our logo on menus and taco wrappers.
-We have also built a marketing partnership with Tacodeli to demonstrate the quality of our cobranded offering and to increase consumer awareness of our brands via social media, public relations and other events.
+One example of our successful foodservice programs is HomeState, a Texas kitchen with four locations in Southern California.
+At the start of 2022, HomeState committed to exclusively using our liquid whole eggs for its breakfast tacos, branded with our logo on menus and throughout their guest experience assets.
+We have also built a robust marketing partnership with HomeState to enhance their perceived consumer value and increase consumer awareness of each of our brands via social media, public relations and other events.

-Vital Farms and Tacodeli Co-Branding
+Vital Farms and HomeState Co-Branding